A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Algorithm Model

 \subsection{Colony Merging and Splitting}

-Among the established colonies, some may be well connected to each other, while also there may be new colonies.
-Such scenarios require rules for merging and splitting colony parts.
-We calculate the ratio between inter colony connections and intra colony connections as a criterion measuring the merging possibility for one colony into another:
+Among the established colonies, some may be well connected to each other, while new colonies may still emerge.
+Such scenarios require rules for colony merging and splitting.
+We calculate a ratio between inter colony connections and intra colony connections measuring the possibility of merging one colony into another.
+We set a threshold of $r_{ij}$ for colony $i$ to be merged into colony $j$.

-We set a threshold, such that if $r_{ij}$ is large enough, colony $i$ is merged into colony $j$.
-On the other hand, there may be occasions that new clusters are split from previous colonies.
-So we set a continuity detecting vector $\vec{s_i}$ for each colony: the evolution of $\vec{s_i}$ follows the same rules of colony interactions.
-When the detecting process reaches a stable equilibrium, we restart it all over again.
-Cells identified as outliers in each iteration are marked as ``no longer recognized" and become available for forming new colonies upon again.
+On the other hand, there may be new clusters splitting from existing colonies.
+Since $M$ matrix is made to be sparse by setting a threshold,inter colony connections between two well segmented clusters are all zero.
+As a result, auto-inducers from one colony can not diffuse into other colonies.
+Thus, we set a continuity detecting vector $\vec{s_i}$ for each colony: evolution of $\vec{s_i}$ follows the same rules of colony interactions.
+When the saturated continuity detecting process reaches a stable equilibrium, we restart the entire process.
+Cells identified as outliers in each iteration are marked as ``not recognized" in the current round and become available for forming new colonies in next iteration.